 Continuous integration, delivery and deployment are software development practices born out of the DevOps movement.
-They make the process of building, testing and releasing software more efficient and get working software into the hands of users more quickly than traditional methods.
-Done well, a CI/CD pipeline enables teams to deliver working software at pace and get timely feedback on their latest changes.
+They make the process of building, testing and releasing code more efficient and get working product into the hands of users more quickly than traditional methods.
+Done well, a build pipeline enables teams to deliver working software at pace and get timely feedback on their latest changes.

 Building a CI/CD pipeline should not be a fire-and-forget exercise.
 Just like the software under development, it pays to take an iterative approach to your CI/CD practices: keep analyzing the data and listening to feedback in order to refine your CI/CD process.
-In this article, we’ll explore the CI/CD best practices that you should consider applying to your pipeline.
+In this article, we’ll explore the continuous integration/continuous delivery best practices that you should consider applying to your pipeline.

 Ensuring all your source code, configuration files, scripts, libraries and executables are in source control is an essential first step towards implementing continuous integration, enabling you to keep track of every change.